Founder's Letter · SciPhAI · Science Counter Inc.

 → 2021

 Association strengths and value significances.
-Refined ASM computation and introduced directional association measures — the immediate precursor to CASM.
+Directional association measures — the precursor to the causal work.

 V. The convergence

-By 2019, two decades of photonics work and a decade of mathematical framework development had arrived at the same question from opposite directions.
+By 2019, two decades of photonics and a decade of framework development had arrived at the same question from opposite directions.

-From the mathematics side: the participation matrix framework could, in principle, process any body of data — text, genomic sequences, financial records, sensor streams.
-But what kind of sensory data would give a machine the richest possible representation of the physical world?
-A point cloud produced by a conventional LiDAR — N independent range measurements at N angles — is, informationally, a sparse and causally impoverished representation.
+From the mathematics side: the framework could, in principle, work on any body of data — text, genomic sequences, financial records, sensor streams.
+But what kind of sensory data would give a machine the richest possible picture of the physical world?
+A conventional LiDAR point cloud — a set of independent range measurements at a set of angles — is, informationally, a sparse and causally impoverished thing.
 It tells you distances.
-It does not tell you how those distances relate to one another, which objects caused which returns, or how the scene is structured causally.
-A participation matrix built from such data would be shallow.
+It does not tell you how those distances relate, which objects produced which returns, or how the scene is structured.
+A model built on such data can only ever be shallow.

-From the photonics side: I knew, from two decades of building photonic systems, that the conventional LiDAR architecture — N independent laser-detector signal chains — was expensive, complex, fragile, and architecturally unchanged from its origins.
-And I knew, from the soliton years, that a propagating pulse in a nonlinear fiber naturally encodes its position in its own carrier frequency.
-That observation — dormant for twenty-five years — suddenly had a purpose.
+From the photonics side: I knew, from twenty years of building optical systems, that the conventional LiDAR architecture — many independent laser-and-detector signal chains — was expensive, complex, fragile, and essentially unchanged from its origins.
+And I knew, from those years of nonlinear-optics work, how much structure a single propagating light pulse can carry when the medium is designed for it.
+An intuition that had lain dormant for twenty-five years suddenly had a purpose.

 VI.
 A note on conversation

-The same mathematics, it turns out, describes knowledge transfer between a human and a machine in conversation.
-Efficient knowledge transfer requires that the machine's internal representational structure — its "mode" — be compatible with the human's knowledge structure.
-A machine that represents knowledge as a participation matrix with causal association measures can be phase-matched to the structured knowledge of a human expert.
-A machine that represents knowledge as statistical weights over tokens cannot, regardless of how many words it produces.
+The same intuition, it turns out, describes how knowledge transfers between a human and a machine.
+Efficient transfer requires that the machine's internal representation be compatible with the structure of human understanding.
+A machine that represents knowledge in a structured, causal way can meet a human expert on common ground.
+A machine that represents knowledge only as statistical weight over words struggles to, however fluent it sounds.

-This formulation is in the patent record.
-It is one of the things that convinced me the framework was genuinely foundational — not a useful engineering tool, but a description of something real about the relationship between physical systems and knowing systems.
+That was one of the things that convinced me the framework was genuinely foundational — not a useful engineering trick, but a description of something real about the relationship between physical systems and knowing systems.

 VII.
 The preparation, in sequence